 Orange 🍊Cake

 The collaboration of oranges and tutti frutti creates a delightful alliance, resulting in scrumptious cakes that I frequently whip up, especially during the season when we are blessed with an abundance of juicy oranges.
 This cake boasts a delightful orange flavor, generously studded with tutti frutti, offering a moist texture without being overly sweet.
 Each slice provides a burst of fruity goodness, making it a true pleasure to indulge in.
 Whether paired with morning coffee or enjoyed during an evening tea break, this cake is a flavorful treat.
 If you're seeking a delightful medley of textures and flavors, give this cake a try – you won't be disappointed.
-Additionally, I've crafted some cupcakes, perfect for inclusion in the school snack box.
+Additionally, I've baked some cupcakes, perfect for inclusion in the school snack box.

 Here I have showcased both varieties of cakes, one using cranberries and baked in a Bundt pan, and the other in a round small cake tin with tutti frutti.